cheminfo/nmr-processing/README.md

 ## Introduction

-The goal is to have many methods allowing to process NMR spectra.
+The goal is to have [pure functions](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c) allowing to process NMR spectra.

+All the functions use only native javascript object and will not use any classes.

+The functions are sorted by category on which they apply.
+Currently the categories are:

+- xy
+- peaks
+- ranges

 ## Debug

-A viewer is available in `/web`
+A viewer for xy data is available in `/web`

 ## Installation